 (803) 771-7700 x108

-Doug joined the SC Campaign in June of 2011.
+Doug joined Fact Forward in June of 2011.
 He oversees all community-focused programming and the agency’s research and evaluation activities.
 The Department manages over 3 million in federal and private foundation funding to support youth-serving professionals in providing age-appropriate, medically accurate sexual health education to teens.
 Previously, Doug worked at the Department of Health and Environmental Control where he coordinated the implementation of DHEC’s Health Services statewide performance management system, and lead quality improvement teams in process improvement projects.
 He also spent five years in the STD/HIV Division where he supervised the collection and analysis of process and outcome data and assisted in the development and implementation of the Division’s performance indicators.
 Doug has a Master of Public Health in Health Promotion and Education from the University of South Carolina Arnold School of Public Health and a Bachelor of Science in Health Promotion and Education from the University of North Texas.

 (803) 771-7700 x137